amrytov/webots/README.md

 This fork of Webots is being developed as the platform for K12-level STEM school competitions, specifically space-related ones, even more specifically - https://junior.ntcontest.ru/ .
 Here is what's going to be added/changed (listed more or less in the order of priorities):

-- Full translation to Russian  (done, needs checking / minor adjustments)
+- Full translation to Russian  (mostly done, but need to keep up with additions in cyberbotics/webots)

 - Adding thrusters, as PROTOs (based on the Propeller) or a new device type

-- Some form of integration with Stepik.org learning platform
+- Adding a fuel system (something KSP-style): thrusters spend fuel, changing rocket mass, stop when no fuel left

-- Adding a fuel system (something KSP-style)
+- Some form of integration with Stepik.org learning platform (based on "robot windows": get a random token from Stepik, measure results in the simulation, producing a score, as the answer encrypt score using the token, let the student copy the answer to Stepik)

 - Adding gravitating bodies (Solids as gravity sources)